nzhou26/musical-octo-succotash/proposal.md

 text fields for name and drop down menu for avialability

-result will be text showing group members and group number
+Result will be text showing group members and group number

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.